-In the southeastern Arizona desert, you will find 2,658 acres of land dedicated to nature and outdoor activities.
-Dotted with a scenic man-made lake, swim area, and gorgeous creek, Patagonia Lake State Park will stir up your love for outdoor recreation.
-Established in 1975, Patagonia Lake State Park is a hidden sanctuary for RV vacationers.
-With desert vegetation covering much of the area the park is blessed to have two and a half miles of Sonoita Creek flowing on its northern edge.
-It is busiest from May through October and during the weekends.
-Guests can enjoy many activities ranging including birding, hiking, or water sports.
+In the southeastern Arizona desert lies 2,658 acres of land dedicated to nature and outdoor activities.
+With a scenic man-made lake, free-flowing creek, and plenty of wildlife to see, Patagonia Lake State Park will easily stir up any visitor's love for outdoor recreation.
+The park was established in 1975 and is located about an hour south of Tucson, Arizona.
+Its rugged desert beauty and lakeside campground make it a hidden sanctuary for RV vacationers.
+With desert vegetation covering much of the area, visitors have easy access to the lake on all sides as well as the 2.5 miles of Sonoita Creek flowing along the park's northern edge.

 Conveniently located between Nogales and Patagonia, guests can easily access the park off of State Route 82.
-After making a turn vehicles exit to a countryside road approximately four miles to the park’s entrance.
-The road leading to the park passes through a desert landscape surrounded by rolling hills that are covered with desert plants making it a scenic drive.
-The interior roads are wide and paved making it easy for large trailers to navigate to the campground.
+After leaving the highway, visitors will follow local roads for a few miles to the park’s entrance.
+The road leading to the park passes through a desert landscape full of rolling hills that are covered with native desert vegetation.
+Drive slowly and enjoy the scenic drive.
+Inside of the park, roads are wide and paved making it easy for large trailers to navigate to the campground.
 The few trails available are well-maintained too.